Shervinhk/old-shervinhk.github.io/_pages/about.md

 I earned my Master’s in Mathematics (MMath) in Applied Mathematics from the University of Waterloo, a Bachelor of Science in Electrical Engineering and a minor in Mathematics from Sharif University of Technology.

-Outside of mathematics and engineering, I enjoy learning new languages (fluent in German, Persian, English and French), photography, travelling and [reading](https://www.goodreads.com/user/show/13302370-shervin-hakimi).
+Outside of mathematics and engineering, I enjoy learning new languages (fluent in German, Persian, English and French), photography, travelling
 Feel free to reach out via [email](s3hakimi@uwaterloo.ca) — I'm always open to interesting conversations and potential collaborations.
 -->

 I'm Shervin Hakimi.
-I enjoy using mathematics in practical machine-learning applications.
+I enjoy applying mathematics to build effective and practical machine-learning solutions.
 Born in Tehran and raised in contrasting landscapes—from a tranquil small town in the north to the dynamic capital.

-My professional journey has been rich with opportunities to apply my mathematical acumen in machine learning contexts.
-From developing algorithms that control wheelchairs using EEG signals to pioneering predictive models for chronic disease management, my work consistently bridges complex mathematics with real-world applications.
-These experiences not only showcase my technical skills but also my dedication to making a tangible impact through technology.
+Throughout my career, I've had the opportunity to apply my mathematical knowledge in the fields of machine learning and mathematical modelling.
+My projects have ranged from designing algorithms for EEG-operated wheelchairs to developing predictive models for chronic disease.

-With a Master’s in Applied Mathematics from the University of Waterloo and a Bachelor of Science in Electrical Engineering from Sharif University of Technology, my education has been pivotal in shaping my approach to machine learning.
-It's here that I learned to balance theoretical knowledge with practical problem-solving, a skill I bring to every project I undertake.
+I earned my Master’s in Mathematics (MMath) in Applied Mathematics from the University of Waterloo, along with a Bachelor of Science in Electrical Engineering and a minor in Mathematics from Sharif University of Technology.

-When not immersed in data and algorithms, my interests span learning new languages—I'm fluent in German, Persian, English, and French—and exploring the world through photography.
-These pursuits complement my professional life, providing new perspectives and a continual source of inspiration.
+My interests outside of mathematics and engineering are linguistics, learning new languages—I'm fluent in German, Persian, English, and French— photography, and [reading](https://www.goodreads.com/user/show/13302370-shervin-hakimi).

-Feel free to reach out via email — I'm always open to interesting conversations and potential collaborations.
-Whether it’s a new project idea or a deep dive into the latest in machine learning, I’m here for it.
+Feel free to reach out via [email](s3hakimi@uwaterloo.ca) — I'm always open to interesting conversations and potential collaborations.